 3. Size Up On Your Bets

 Calling stations tend to have inelastic calling ranges.
-This means that in many spots they will call a bet regardless of how big or small it is.
+This means that they will call or fold to a bet regardless of the bet size they are up against.

-We can exploit this tendency by using larger sizes with our value bets.
+You can exploit this tendency by using larger sizes when you’re value betting so you win the maximum.
+You can also use smaller sizes when you’re bluffing.
 Savvy players would pick up on sizing tells like this over time, but weaker players will rarely give it a second thought.

 This final hand demonstrates how important it is to go for max value when it’s there for the taking: